Episode 80 – The Fastest Way To Destroy A Team

 As they say, Rome wasn’t built in a day.
-While these six factors will destroy a team it doesn’t mean it has end that way.
+While these six factors are the fastest way to destroy a team it doesn’t mean it has to end that way.
 Eliminate these factors – poor leadership, disruption to the flow of communication, broken trust, broken culture, poor talent and bad apples – and you will have an effective team in your organisation!
 Regroup your troops!

 - Aurelius, M. (1964) Marcus Aurelius: Meditations (Translated by Staniforth, M.).
 Penguin Books

 - Boulmetis, J. Dutwin, J. (2011) The ABCs of Evaluation: Timeless techniques for program and project managers (3rd Ed.)
 Jossey-Bass.

 - Duhigg, C. (2012) The Power of Habit: Why we do what we do in life and business.
 Random House